 P.E. - sessions will be led by staff in the village hall and this term the children will have the opportunity to use the gym equipment to explore how to climb, balance and move in different ways.

 A variety of play activities both adult-led and for free play will be planned for the nursery children this half term linked to the Reception weekly focus.
 These activities will give them opportunities to develop crucial skills required for counting such as sorting, matching and comparing.

 Letters and Sounds Phase 1: the nursery children have sessions which focus on the different aspects of Phase 1: rhythm and rhyme, environmental, voice and instrumental sounds, alliteration, oral blending and segmenting.
 In sessions they learn how to listen, discriminate and copy sounds and patterns, and to segment words into individual sounds or blends sounds together to make whole words.
 Activities include games, songs, instruments, the use of I.T. with CD players, tablets and IWB.

 Our phonics scheme is changing this term to a scheme very closed matched to Letters and Sounds called, "Success for All".

 Reading : A love of books and reading is encouraged in nursery by reading and sharing stories with the children, having a weekly library choosing session and termly visits from a storyteller.

 Writing: in our play provision the children have access to a variety of mark making equipment and experiences planned by the Early Years Team.

-Our writing area will also have resources linked to our topic focus to encourage independent writing, in particular writing menus and orders for the Farm Shop café, and messages for Mother’s Day and Easter.
+Our writing area will also have resources linked to our topic focus to encourage independent writing, in particular writing about Winter festivals.

 Knowledge & Understanding of the world